w01230/aria2/README.md

 # aria2
-Aria2 is a downloading tools.It can be used for downloading http/ftp/bt/magnet.
-And it does not include a webui.
+Aria2 is a downloading tool.It can be used for downloading http/ftp/bt/magnet.
+And this docker image does not include a webui.

 ## usage:
 ### It does not support rpc-secure.